Al Henry

 Albert J. Henry Jr. (born February 9, 1949), is a retired center who played in the National Basketball Association.
-He was drafted in the first round of the 1970 NBA Draft by the Philadelphia 76ers and would play two seasons with the team.
+He was drafted in the first round of the 1970 NBA draft by the Philadelphia 76ers and would play two seasons with the team.

+Henry played in the Eastern Basketball Association (EBA) for the Hamden Bics, Hamilton Pat Pavers, Cherry Hill Pros, Wilkes-Barre Barons, Scranton Apollos and Lancaster Red Roses from 1970 to 1980.
+He won an EBA championship with the Apollos in 1977 and Barons in 1978.
+He was selected to the All-EBA Second Team in 1974.